Ensembl/ensembl-client/src/assets/browser/app/doc/manual/docs/arch/0007-files.md

 There are a number of solutions in this area.
 As well as desirables for the final product, we should take care not to expend more energy than necessary in this area, particularly while we are experimenting.

-There are a number of file common bioinformatics formats which handle this kind of access pattern reasonably cleanly.
+There are a number of file common bioinformatics file formats which handle this kind of access pattern reasonably cleanly.
 Major advantages include:

 1. They are very quick to implement;
 2. At least initially, they are useful for experimentation as they are easily processed and inspected by standard tools in multiple environments;